pbeaman/persistit/doc/Management.rst

 Management Tasks
 ----------------

 Persistit provides several ways to launch and administer ``com.persistit.Task`` instances.
 A ``Task`` is a management operation that may take a significant amount of time and usually runs in a separate thread.
 For example, ``com.persistit.IntegrityCheck`` is a ``Task`` that verifies the internal structural integrity of one or more trees and can run for minutes to hours, depending on the size of the database.
-The :ref:`AdminUI` tool, ``com.persistit.mxbeans.ManagementMXBean`` and the command-line interface (:ref:`CLI`) provide mechanisms to launch, suspend or stop a task, and to monitor a task’s progress.
+The AdminUI tool, ``com.persistit.mxbeans.ManagementMXBean`` and the command-line interface (:ref:`CLI`) provide mechanisms to launch, suspend or stop a task, and to monitor a task’s progress.

 Currently the following built-in Tasks are available: